substance/chef-tutorial/002-NodejsExample.md

   :ref => '2.0.0'
 ```

->  Note: A first problem occurred here. 'application_nodejs' can not be used without specifying the repository.
+>  Note: A first problem occurred here, 'application_nodejs' can not be used without specifying the repository.
->        A second problem occurred with the latest version of cookbook `application` (>= 4.0.0).
+>        Another problem was, the latest version of cookbook `application` (>= 4.0.0) seems incompatible with
->        Instead one has to stick to version 3.0.0.
+>        `application_nodejs`, so we need to stick to version 3.0.0.
 >        See Troubleshooting below.

 ## Custom Cookbook